 Withholding

-The amount withheld from your paycheck in taxes is determined by the income tax rates set by the government, your income and filing status, and how you fill out the IRS Form W-4.
-When you start a new job, your employer uses that form to know how much federal income tax to withhold.
-The goal is to prepay what you'll owe by the end of the year — not too much, not too little.
+The amount withheld from your paycheck in taxes is determined by the income tax rates set by the government, your income and filing status and how you fill out the IRS Form W-4.

 Benefits

-Health insurance is another essential benefit you may be eligible for as an employee.
-In most cases, you pay just a portion of the monthly cost and your employer covers the rest.
-Because paying for health insurance yourself can be extraordinarily expensive, it almost always makes financial sense to choose a plan available through your job — even if your share of the premium reduces your take-home pay.
+Health insurance coverage is another essential benefit that you may be eligible for as an employee.
+In most cases, you pay just a portion of the monthly cost of coverage and the company you work for covers the rest.

 The long haul

-Retirement plans: building wealth over time
+Retirement plans: building wealth over the long haul

-Building financial stability can depend largely on how you save and invest for retirement.
-You may have heard of 401(k), 403(b), 457, and Thrift Savings (TSP) plans — all employer-sponsored retirement savings plans that offer tax advantages as an incentive to set money aside.
-Your contributions reduce your take-home pay, but your earnings (and sometimes your contributions) are tax-deferred, which can reduce your taxable income.
-If these plans are available to you, they're among the most effective ways of building long-term financial security.
+You may have heard about 401(k), 403(b), 457, and Thrift Savings (TSP) plans.
+These are all types of employer-sponsored retirement savings plans that offer tax advantages as an incentive to deduct money from your income to build retirement savings.
+True, your contributions to these plans reduce your take-home pay.
+But your earnings and sometimes your contributions are tax-deferred, which can reduce your taxable income.
+If these retirement plans are available to you, they are among the most effective ways of building long-term financial security.

 Don't miss out on matching